WATCH: Are These The Best Songs About Days Of The Week?

 Mozza takes a leaf out of Robert Smith's book by listing the days of the week in his heart-wrenching ballad.
 But, arguably one of the most striking mentions in his mournful middle 8 is "Thursday is pathetic," which is of course shortly followed "By Friday, life has killed me".
 Morrissey clearly didn't get the memo about the week getting better as you go along, did he?

-Robert Smith may have referred to it as "just a dumb pop song," but his 1992 track has been keeping Friday night dancefloors filled for 25 years.
+Robert Smith may have referred to it as "just a dumb pop song," but his 1992 track has been keeping Friday night dancefloors filled for almost 26 years.
 And just incase you were wondering... yes it was released on a Friday!
 Marketing at its finest...

 When it comes to Saturdays, there's a bevy of tunes to choose from, but there's nothing quite as nostalgic as Bowie's doo-wap-inspired Drive-In Saturday.
 The 1973 Aladdin Sane ditty might sound pretty, but it actually tells the story of the inhabitants of a post-apocalyptic world who've forgotten how to make love and need to get their cues from old porn films.
 Tyical Bowie, eh?